bloomfire/bf-zendesk/README.md

 1. Stop watch mode (that was started via `npm run dev`) if running.
 1. Create a minified production build by running `npm run build`.
 1. Package the app by running [`zat package`](https://developer.zendesk.com/apps/docs/apps-v2/getting_started#package) in the `/app` directory.
 This will create a new ZIP file in `/app/tmp`.
 Currently, these ZIP builds are checked in to git to keep a rudimentary revision history, but it may be wise to `.gitignore` them at some point if that gets unwieldy.
+1. Upload the package via the Zendesk web app.

 ## Notes